-- Genetics determine which motor neurons innervate our individual muscle fibers. - Muscle fibers become specialized according to the type of neuron that stimulates them. - Endurance training and muscular inactivity may result in small changes in the percentage of FT and ST fibers. - Aging may result in changes in the percentage of FT to ST fibers.
+- Genetics determine which type of motor neurons innervate our individual muscle fibers. - Muscle fibers become specialized according to the type of neuron that stimulates them. - Endurance training, strength training, and muscular inactivity may result in small changes (less than 10%) in the percentage of FT and ST fibers. - Endurance training has been shown to reduce the percentage of FT_b fibers, while increasing the fraction of FT_a fibers. - Aging may result in changes in the percentage of FT and ST fibers.